Silicone rubber is one of the most popular materials. Here are the most important things to know about it.

 Non-reactive materials for food and medical applications

-Food and medical industries have strict requirements for materials.
-It must meet health and safety recommendations and be safe for use.
-As silicone rubber is highly inert and doesn’t react with most chemicals, it is the best choice for industries with a focus on food and dairy, medical, and pharmaceutical applications.
+Food and medical industries have strict requirements for the materials they can use as they must meet health and safety recommendations and be safe for use.
+As silicone rubber is highly inert and doesn’t react with most chemicals, it is the best choice for industries focusing on food and dairy, medical, and pharmaceutical applications.

 High tensile strength for extrusions, moulding and calendering

-General-purpose silicone might be used for a number of different purposes, but silicone rubber has a huge advantage over it.
-This is because silicone rubber has better elongation and tear strength, preventing abrasions and being more resistant to fatigue.
-In the worlds of extrusions, moulding, and calendering, this is an essential trait.
+General-purpose silicone might be used for several different purposes, but silicone rubber has a huge advantage because it has better elongation and tear strength, preventing abrasions and being more resistant to fatigue.

 Moisture and steam resistance for marine and automotive applications

-Silicone polymers can be created as non-porous materials, meaning that they will not absorb liquids.
-This makes them ideal for immersion in water for extended periods.
-It also means that it can withstand steam up to 150°C. This is useful in many industries like marine and automotive.
+Silicone polymers can be created as non-porous materials, meaning they will not absorb liquids, making them ideal for water immersion for extended periods.
+It also means that specially formulated grades can withstand steam up to 150°C, which is useful in many industries like marine and automotive.

 Ozone and UV-resistant materials for environmental uses

-Weather resistance is a key element in many industries, including environmental.
-Silicone is known as a weathering-resistant material, reducing ageing from ozone and UV.
-Organic rubbers are more susceptible to these factors, as the carbon composition can break down and leave the material vulnerable.
+Weather resistance is a key element in many industries, including environmental projects.
+Silicone is a weathering-resistant material, reducing ageing from ozone and UV, with organic rubbers being more susceptible to these factors, as the carbon composition can break down and leave the material vulnerable.

 Specialist grade silicone production for vital projects